-ASPMF 630: ASPMF CLINICAL PRACTICUM II
+ASPMF 750: CLINICAL PRACTICUM II

 This is the second course in a sequence of three to improve the fellow's knowledge and skill in acute pain management practices throughout the perioperative period.
-Fellows learn advanced regional anesthetic techniques through cadaveric instruction and hands-on ultrasound scanning labs.
-Advanced needling techniques, including various types of catheter placement, are also practiced on cadaveric models in the lab.
-Point-of-care ultrasound (POCUS) assessment is incorporated into the patient's perioperative management.
+Fellows attend an on-campus intensive covering all aspects of advanced ultrasound-guided regional anesthesia procedures to include anatomist-guided cadaveric dissections, needling practice on whole-body cadavers, live model scanning, and neuromuscular assessment.
 This knowledge is translated into clinical practice during rotations at affiliate sites under the mentorship of preceptors.